Rump (animal): Horses

 In equine anatomy, the croup refers specifically to the topline of the horse's hindquarters and surrounding musculature, beginning at the hip, extending proximate to the sacral vertebrae and stopping at the dock of the tail (where the coccygeal vertebrae begin).
 Below the croup is the thigh or haunch.
 Behind the thigh is the buttock.

 On horses appearing in parades and other public ceremonies, the croup may be decorated with quarter marks, a grooming pattern made in the horse's hair by applying hair gel or spray, then brushing patches of hair in opposite directions.

 Applied to horses, the term "dock" has two additional uses.
 Its meaning may be extended to either the entire tail minus the skirt (i.e., synonymous with tailbone) or the tailhead only.
-In other equidae, it encompasses most of the tailbone, as most of that portion of the tail does not have long hairs.
+In other equids, it encompasses most of the tailbone, as most of that portion of the tail does not have long hairs.
 A lack of long hairs can be natural, as in zebras, donkeys, and the Przewalski horse, or artificial, the result of pulling, trimming, or shaving part of the skirt (see Horse grooming and Tail (horse)).

 A sponge used to wash the hairless skin on the underside of the dock and other regions under the tail, protected by the dock, is called a dock sponge.
 Thus, the meaning of "dock" has been used to refer to the orifices beneath the dock, specifically the anus and vagina, creating a misapprehension that "dock" refers to the anus, as in, a horse's fundamental orifice is its dock.